 Getting Help With Medicare Part B Premiums

-If you have questions on how you can save on your Medicare Part B premiums or even how to navigate enrollment, give us a call or fill out our online request form.
-There are cost-sharing plans in your area which cover some of your Part B premium.
+If you have questions on saving on your Medicare Part B premiums or navigating enrollment, give us a call or fill out our online request form.
+Your area has cost-sharing plans that cover some of your Part B premium.